 - i.
 Objective: To establish a baseline of percentage of staff that report satisfaction with treatment/services and to meet or exceed objective. - ii.
 Indicator: Percentage of staff that report satisfaction with treatment/services as indicated by responses of "agree" or "strongly agree" in key satisfaction categories. - iii.
-Who Applied: Onboarded school staff at Year 1 and Year 2 schools - iv.
-Time of Measure: July 1, 2019 to June 30, 2020 - v.
-Data Source: End of the Year District/School Satisfaction Survey - vi.
+Who Applied: Onboarded school staff at Year 1, Year 2, and Year 3 schools - iv.
+Time of Measure: July 1, 2020 to June 30, 2021 - v.
+Data Source: All 4 Youth Service Delivery Survey (formerly called "The End of the Year District/School Satisfaction Survey - vi.
 Target Goal Expectancy: 80% of school staff respondents will report satisfaction with treatment/services - vii.
-Outcome: FCSS All 4 youth created and implemented the End of the Year District/School Satisfaction Survey and this was administerd electronically to all on-boarded Year 1 and Year 2 districts/schools.
+Outcome: FCSS All 4 youth created and implemented The All 4 Youth Service Delivery Survey (formerly called the "District/School Satisfaction Survey") and this was administerd electronically to all on-boarded Year 1, Year 2, and Year 3 districts/schools.
 Overall the majority of respondents reported agreeing or strongly agreeing that All 4 Youth staff are; approachable, easy to collaborate with, communicate professionally and respond quickly to questions and concerns and are visible on campus.
-The majority of respondents also agreed or strongly agreed that the referral process, timelines, and requirements are easily understood.
-Districts/school staff were also asked if they would like to meet to address any needs, concerns, or to collaborate further and the majority declined this opportunity which we determine to be indicative of their overall satisfaction with FCSS All 4 Youth services. - See Appendix C for End of The Year District/School Satisfaction Survey
+The majority of respondents also agreed or strongly agreed that the referral process, timelines, and requirements are efficient and meeting their needs.
+Districts/school staff were also asked if they would like to meet to address any needs, concerns, or to collaborate further and the vast majority (98%) declined this opportunity which we determine to be indicative of their overall satisfaction with FCSS All 4 Youth services. - \ See Appendix C for the All 4 Youth Service Delivery Survey